apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     dropping.
 This parameter defines the threshold to decrease the dropping probability.
 The default is 0.

+* *zookeeper.connection_throttle_weight_enabled* :
+    (Java system property only)
+    **New in 3.6.0:**
+    Whether to consider connection weights when throttling.
+Only useful when connection throttle is enabled, that is, connectionMaxTokens is larger than 0.
+The default is false.

+* *zookeeper.connection_throttle_global_session_weight* :
+    (Java system property only)
+    **New in 3.6.0:**
+    The weight of a global session.
+It is the number of tokens required for a global session request to get through the connection throttler.
+It has to be a positive integer no smaller than the weight of a local session.
+The default is 3.

+* *zookeeper.connection_throttle_local_session_weight* :
+    (Java system property only)
+    **New in 3.6.0:**
+    The weight of a local session.
+It is the number of tokens required for a local session request to get through the connection throttler.
+It has to be a positive integer no larger than the weight of a global session or a renew session.
+The default is 1.

+* *zookeeper.connection_throttle_renew_session_weight* :
+    (Java system property only)
+    **New in 3.6.0:**
+    The weight of renewing a session.
+It is also the number of tokens required for a reconnect request to get through the throttler.
+It has to be a positive integer no smaller than the weight of a local session.
+The default is 2.

  * *clientPortListenBacklog* :
     **New in 3.4.14, 3.5.5, 3.6.0:**
     The socket backlog length for the ZooKeeper server socket.
 This controls